 Again it is evident that the line g d is equal to a h, since they represent in breadth equal dimensions of the area h g, and the line a h equals h b as they appear in one square.
-Also a since the line g lis equal to $d e_1$ being found in the same square, and d e is equal to he, each being the half of ten roots, therefore the line d l, the residuum of the to e b, the resiline g l, is equal Fig. 9.-Completed figure.
-From the Columbia manuscript, where it appears duum of the line e h.
-And so, as the line t e, by the above demonstration. is not unequal to the line l m, the area which is included by the lines t e and e b is equal to the area comprehended by the lines l m and d l.
+Also a since the line g l is equal to d e, being found in the same square, and d e is equal to he, each being the half of ten roots, therefore the line d l, the residuum of the line g l, is equal to e b, the residuum of the line e h.
+And so, as the line t e, by the above demonstration, is not unequal to the line l m, the area which is included by the lines t e and e b is equal to the area comprehended by the lines l m and d l.
 Therefore the area t b equals the area m d.
-The square t l equals 25. when we subtract from this same square t l the areas d t and m d, which are of course equal to the two areas g e and t b, containing 21, it is evident that we have left the square n c, which amounts to the difference between 25 and 21.
-This number is four, of which the root is two, and this gives the line $e \ c$.
-Moreover $e \ c$ equals $d \ l$, since each represents the breadth of the area d c.
+The square t l equals 25.
+Therefore when we subtract from this same square t l the areas d t and m d, which are of course equal to the two areas g e and t b, containing 21, it is evident that we have left the square n c, which amounts to the difference between 25 and 21.
+This number is four, of which the root is two, and this gives the line e c.
+Moreover e c equals d l, since each represents the breadth of the area d c.
 Since d l equals e b, it is evident that when e b, which is two, is taken from e h, which is half of the roots, or five, three remains for the line b h.
-Therefore three is the root of the first x^2 .
+Therefore three is the root of the first $x^2$ .